vicres/academic-kickstart/content/en/authors/admin/_index.md

 - Principal Investigators
 ---

-#I am a Professor at _Southwest University of Science and Technology_ and I also hold an affiliation with _University of Lleida_.
 My current research revolves around:

 1)  **Rhythmic ecology:** Exploring diurnal, seasonal and annual rhythms in plant growth, reproduction and gas exchange and how they are driven by the interplay between circadian vs exogenous factors.